Join Now

 3. Protection for EMS Personnel (Mass.
 General Laws, chapter 111C, § 21)

-Law protects certified, accredited, or approved EMS personnel when they are on duty and in good faith render first aid, CPR, transportation, or other emergency medical services.
+Law protects certified, accredited, or approved EMS personnel, and EMS personnel certified or auythroized under c.
+111C, s.9 when they are on duty and in good faith render first aid, CPR, transportation, or other emergency medical services.

-5. Protection for Public Employees (Mass.
-Tort Claims Act, General Laws, chapter 258)
+4. Protection for Public Employees under Mutual Aid Agreements (Mass.
+General Laws, chapter 40, sections 4A or 4J)

 Disclaimer: This information is only a brief outline of liability protections in Massachusetts.
 It is provided for educational purposes only and is not to be construed as legal advice.
 Consult your own attorney for legal advice.